datameshgroup/fusion/docs/data-dictionary.md

 Formatted as [ISO8601](https://en.wikipedia.org/wiki/ISO_8601). e.g. "2019-09-02T09:13:51.0+01:00"

 Used to ensure the uniqueness of a transaction for Sale System, the POI System or the Acquirer, or indicates the time when the event occurs in the `EventNotification` message.

+## TipAmount

+The Tip amount included in the transaction.
+In the PaymentRequest, TipAmount to 0 will display the Tip Entry screen in the POI Terminal.
+Do not set TipAmount to 0 if you don't want the Tip Entry screen to be displayed in the POI terminal.

 ## TokenRequestedType